AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 When you have a small scene and not too many lights, deferred rendering is not necessarily faster and sometimes even slower as the overhead then outweighs the benefits of deferred rendering.
 In more complex scenes, deferred rendering quickly becomes a significant optimization; especially with more advanced optimization extensions.
 In addition, some render effects (especially pos-processing effects) becomes cheaper on a deferred rendering pipeline as a lot of scene inputs are already available from the g-buffer.

-As a final note I'd like to mention that basically all effects that can be accomplished with forward rendering can also be implemented in a deferred rendering context.
+As a final note I'd like to mention that basically all effects that can be accomplished with forward rendering can also be implemented in a deferred rendering context; this often only requires a small translation step.
+For instance, if we want to use normal mapping in a deferred render, we'd change the geometry pass shaders to output a world-space normal extracted from a normal map (using a TBN matrix) instead of the surface normal; the lighting calculations in the lighting pass don't need to change at all.
+And if you want parallax mapping to work, you'd want to first displace the texture coordinates in the geometry pass before sampling an object's diffuse, specular, and normal textures.
+Once you understand the idea behind deferred rendering, it's not too difficult to get creative.

+## Additional resources

+- [Tutorial 35: Deferred Shading - Part 1](http://ogldev.atspace.co.uk/www/tutorial35/tutorial35.html): a three-part deferred shading tutorial by OGLDev.
+- [Deferred Rendering for Current and Future Rendering Pipelines](https://software.intel.com/sites/default/files/m/d/4/1/d/8/lauritzen_deferred_shading_siggraph_2010.pdf): slides by Andrew Lauritzen discussing high-level tile-based deferred shading and deferred lighting.